 Discover suppressed or denied emotions.
 At the beginning and end of each training session, you’ll evaluate your emotions using computerized mood scales (a brain polygraph test!).

-Group discussion.
-After each training, you’ll gather with your fellow trainees (there are usually 2-3 others training with you) and talk about what came up during your feedback session that day.
+Group discussion & processing.
+After each training, you’ll gather with your fellow trainees (there are usually one to two other trainees training with you) and talk about what came up during your feedback session that day.

 See the changes in your brain.
 You and your trainer will go through your brainwave activity during your last session.